What is Medical Assisting?

 Medical Assistants perform administrative and clinical tasks.
 The duties vary depending on office location, size, and specialty.
 Administrative duties may include answering telephones, greeting patients, scheduling appointments, maintaining medical records, and completing insurance forms.
 Clinical duties may include obtaining medical histories from patients, recording vital signs, preparing patients for examinations, and assisting the physician during examinations.
 Medical Assistants may also collect and prepare laboratory specimens, sterilize instruments, and perform venipunctures and EKGs.

-The curriculum is a one-year certificate program which prepares students to be important members of the medical team.
+The curriculum is a nine-month certificate program which prepares students to be important members of the medical team.
 Formal instruction is integrated with invaluable field experience.
 The program requires an eight-week Clinical Externship in a physician’s office, health care agency, or hospital.
 Other courses include Anatomy and Physiology Terminology, Medical Law and Ethics, Basic Laboratory Procedures, Pharmacology, and Medical Office Management.

 Graduates from the Massasoit Medical Assisting program receive a certificate of course completion.
 Once course work is completed, graduates must take a national certification exam to become certified medical assistants.
 Requirements regarding certification for employment vary by practice and state.
 Scope of practice laws by state web site.